EXTR Investors Have Opportunity to Lead Extreme Networks, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-27, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Extreme Networks, Inc. ("Extreme Networks" or the "Company") (NASDAQ: EXTR).
+LOS ANGELES, Aug.
+30, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Extreme Networks, Inc. ("Extreme Networks" or the "Company") (NASDAQ: EXTR).

 Class Period: July 27, 2022 – January 30, 2024